dceejay/RedMap/README.md

         "opt":{ "maxZoom":19, "attribution":"&copy; OpenStreetMap" }
     };

+#### To add a minimap

+A minimap overview can be added by sending a suitable command.
+The "minimap" property must specify the name of an existing base layer to use.
+The "opt" property can contain valid options from the [minimap library options](https://github.com/Norkart/Leaflet-MiniMap#available-options).

+    msg.payload.command.map = {
+            minimap: "OSM",
+            opt: {
+    			centerFixed: [51.05, -1.35],
+    			toggleDisplay: true
+    		}
+        }
+    };

+Set `msg.payload.command.map.minimap = false;` to remove the minimap.

 #### To remove base or overlay layers

 To remove several layers, either base layers or overlays, you can pass an array of names as follows.